braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl_clicktracking.md

 {% tab Sparkpost %}
 #### Step 1: Navigate to DNS Tab

 From your Cloudflare account, navigate to the __DNS Tab__ in the Cloudflare Dashboard.
-Checkout the Sparkpost [documentation](https://www.sparkpost.com/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost/#step-by-step-guide-with-cloudflare) on how to use the command line to confirm your NS records have been updated.

 #### Step 2: Add your Domain